How to Respond to Google Reviews: 15 Examples for Every Star Rating

 Response:

-Why it works: Acknowledges the severity, describes systemic changes (not just one-off fixes), and offers significant compensation.
+Why it works: Acknowledges the severity, shows empathy for the impact on their trip, and describes systemic changes rather than just one-off fixes.

 Responding to 1-Star Reviews (3 Examples)